zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 distribution in $d$ dimensions, where $d=10, 50, 100, 500$.
 You may use
 **np.random.multivariate_normal** to generate this sample.

+Plot the histogram of distances of points to the center of the space in $d$ dimensions.
 Verify that for all $d$, the means distance of points to the center in $d$ dimensions is $\sqrt{d}$ and the standard deviation is $1/\sqrt{2}$.